Everything You Need to Know About KYC Norms in Two-Wheeler Insurance

 Understanding KYC Norms

-IRDA launched the Master Guidelines on Anti-Money Laundering (AML) and Counter Financing of Terrorism (CFT) .
-From January 1st, 2023 all two-wheeler insurance providers will have to follow customer identification procedures while issuing a fresh bike insurance or at the time of bike insurance renewal.
+IRDAI launched the Master Guidelines on Anti-Money Laundering (AML) and Counter Financing of Terrorism (CFT).
+From January 1st, 2023, all two wheeler insurance providers must follow customer identification procedures while issuing a fresh bike insurance policy or at the time of bike insurance renewal.

-Here is a list of norms that every two-wheeler insurer has to follow for both individuals and juridical people:
+Here is a list of norms that every two-wheeler insurer has to follow for both individuals and juridical persons:

 For Individuals